Introduction

 TinyML in Smartwatches and Fitness Trackers

-- A TinyML-powered smartwatch detects arrhythmia (irregular heartbeat) and alerts the user.
+- Example: A TinyML-powered smartwatch can detect arrhythmia (irregular heartbeat) and send an alert to the user.

-- An activity tracker analyzes movement patterns to detect early signs of neurological disorders like Parkinson’s disease.
+- Another Example: A fitness tracker analyzes your movement patterns to detect early signs of neurological disorders like Parkinson’s disease.

 TinyML in Hearing Aids

-- TinyML models learn and adapt to the user’s preferred sound levels for different environments.
+- TinyML can also learn and adapt to the user’s preferred sound levels for different situations, improving the hearing experience.

 Smart Homes and IoT Devices